mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 * Every six months (in March and September).
 * [Additional logistics can be found here](https://handbook.mattermost.com/operations/operations/company-cadence#staff-enablement-survey).
 * Post-action planning at team and company level.
+* Reporting group minimum of 5 responses is required for any reporting filters related to: Managers, Teams, etc. This is a commonly used threshfold that helps maintain anonymity of survey responses.

 ### Past Surveys

 * [March 2020 - Staff Engagement Survey](https://docs.google.com/presentation/d/1bkUQOCvJyYX-695gpZI7SJal14AWefFx5fJQxTOJKlI/edit#slide=id.g730cbfe72a_0_9).

 For additional information on Gallup [see the Gallup website](https://www.gallup.com/corporate/212381/who-we-are.aspx).
 You can review the list of questions ahead of taking the survey.
 Each question is important to Mattermost as it relates to our Leadership Principles, remote teams, and shared values of Trust, Growth, and Iteration.

+### Survey Questions, Explained

 #### **Q1: I know what is expected of me at Mattermost.**